Eolu/const-gen/README.md

 ## Limitations

-This crate will use the endianness, pointer widths, etc of the host machine rather than the target, unlike normal consts.
-It's still unclear if this caveat could be resolved with a reasonable amount of effort.
+This crate will use the endianness, pointer widths, etc of the host machine rather than the target.
+Eg, doing things like calling `to_ne_bytes` on an integer and storing the results in a const will result in a byte representation that may not be equivalent to that same integer on the target machine.

 ## Features